 Socio-ecological Interactions in a Dynamic World

-The Rachel Carson Center and the Global Diversity Foundation announce GESA 2013:
+The Global Diversity Foundation is pleased to announce GESA 2015:

-the third Global Environments Summer Academy on Socio-ecological Interactions in a Dynamic World, to be held at the Centre for Development and Environment (CDE) of the University of Bern, between 27 July and 18 August 2013.
+the fifth Global Environments Summer Academy on Socio-ecological Interactions in a Dynamic World, to be held at the Centre for Development and Environment (CDE) of the University of Bern, from 27 July to 14 August 2015.

-Since 2011, GDF has organised the yearly Global Environments Summer Academy (GESA) in collaboration with the Rachel Carson Centre in Munich.
-The Academy is designed to broaden and deepen the knowledge, networking, and communication skills of postgraduate students and professionals who are concerned about the human dimensions of environmental challenges.
-The GESA website provides an overview of previous years’ courses, including course themes, a blog, videos, photos and alumni profiles.
+Since 2011, GDF has organised the yearly Global Environments Summer Academy (GESA), initially in collaboration with the Rachel Carson Centre in Munich, Germany and since 2013 with the Centre for Development and Environment in Bern, Switzerland.
+The academy is designed to broaden and deepen the knowledge, networking and communication skills of activists, postgraduate students and professionals who are concerned about the human dimensions of environmental challenges.
+The GESA website provides an overview of previous academies, including themes under discussion, a blog, videos, photos and alumni profiles.

-Every year the course focuses on different themes within the broad concern of human dimensions of global environmental change.
-The course spans local to global scales and diverse ecosystems, exploring the most critical contemporary environmental issues from multiple perspectives including biocultural diversity, environmental history, political ecology, sustainability studies and personal activism.
+Every year GESA focuses on different themes within the broad concern of human dimensions of global environmental change.
+The academy spans local to global scales and diverse ecosystems, exploring the most critical contemporary environmental issues from multiple perspectives including biocultural diversity, environmental history, political ecology, sustainability studies, arts and humanities, and personal activism.

 Accompanied by an international and multidisciplinary faculty, participants are encouraged to expand their understandings of policy, develop their academic insight and competence, and transcend their disciplinary and place-based boundaries.
-Resource persons and fellow participants offer personalised support in research design, conceptual frameworks, fieldwork methods and data analysis throughout the course.
+Resource persons and fellow participants offer personalised support in applied research, conceptual frameworks, fieldwork methods and practical action throughout the academy.

-The course convenors select 18-20 Masters/PhD students or professionals from around the world who have the capacity to become future environmental leaders in academic, civil society, corporate or governmental institutions.
-We invite applications from students in the humanities, natural sciences and social sciences – as well as from postgraduates already working in advocacy, law, media or policy – who focus on the relationship between environment and society.
+The academy convenors select 18-21 activists, professionals or students from around the world with the capacity to become environmental leaders who impact academia, civil society, the private sector or government.
+We invite applications from English-fluent candidates in the arts and humanities, natural sciences and social sciences – as well as those working in advocacy, law, media, policy – who focus on the relationship between environment and society.